schmave/Sublime-Extended-Tab-Switcher/README.md

 * On pressing `ctrl+alt+tab` all open files will be displayed for selection.
 * On pressing `ctrl+alt+shift+tab` only open files in the active group will be displayed for selection.
+* On pressing `delete` while the tab switcher is shown, the highlighted file will be closed, if it has no modifications.

 User can change the default key binding at `Preferences -> Package Settings -> Extended Tab Switcher -> Key Bindings User`